 For several years I have contemplated this post and didn’t have the courage.
 That was until I read Ben Carlson’s wonderful blog post: “Epistemologically Arrogant” which is reprinted below and worth your time to read.

 Like most college graduates, I have forgotten much of what I learned during those years.
 What I have never forgotten is the overwhelming realization of how much I really don’t know.
-I remember being blown away with how deep every subject was, how even when I would cushion my schedule with basket weaving 101 only I would discover that there were centuries of learning and depth in this “easy” subject.
-I would say “who the heck knew basket weaving was so complex.”
+I remember being blown away with how deep every subject was, how even when I would cushion my schedule with a course in basket weaving, I would discover that there were centuries of learning and depth in this “easy” subject.
+I would think “who the heck knew basket weaving was so complex.”

-I have since approached problems with a respect for what I may not know.
+That taught me to approach problems with a respect for what I may not know.
 In the words of Ben Carlson below.
-I hope to not be “epistemologically arrogant.”
+I hope not to be “epistemologically arrogant.”

 The world is a complex place with rarely simple answers to problems.
 This especially holds true for an individuals financial plan.
 The world of financial planning is complex and deep due to the layers of client needs and behaviors, 70,000 + pages of tax codes and thousands of products available to the consumer.